A Lagrangian Approach to Optimal Randomization: Abstract

 \section{Abstract}

-We develop a new method to efficiently solve for optimal lotteries in models with non-convexities.
-To employ a Lagrangian framework, we prove that the value of the saddle point that characterizes the optimal lottery is the same as the value of the dual of the deterministic problem.
-Our algorithm solves the dual of the deterministic problem via sub-gradient descent.
-We prove that the optimal lottery can be directly computed from the deterministic optima that are computed along the iterations.
-We analyze the computational complexity of our algorithm and show that the worst-case complexity is orders of magnitude better than the one arising from a linear programming approach.
-We apply the method to two canonical problems with private information.
-First, we solve a principal-agent moral-hazard problem, demonstrating that our approach delivers substantial improvements in speed and scalability over traditional linear programming methods.
-Second, we study an optimal taxation problem with multidimensional hidden types, which was previously considered computationally challenging, and examine under which conditions the optimal tax schedule will involve lotteries.
+We develop an efficient method for solving non-convex constrained optimization problems that are pervasive in economics.
+The optimal solution to these problems often involves randomization.
+We employ a Lagrangian framework and prove that the value of the saddle point characterizing the optimal random solution equals the value of the deterministic dual problem.
+Our algorithm solves this dual via subgradient descent and recovers the optimal random solution directly from deterministic optima computed along the iterations.
+For many non-convex economic problems, our method is orders of magnitude faster than linear programming, making previously intractable lottery problems feasible.
+As an application, we solve for optimal Mirrleesian income taxation with multi-dimensional types.
+We show that heterogeneity in productivity and Frisch elasticity can make randomization welfare-improving over the optimal deterministic schedule.